vkom56000/cse15l-lab-reports/lab4.md

-The commands I ran that helped me the most
+The commands I ran that helped me the most are the ctrl + r that allows me to search the terminal for any previous commands.
+This saved me a lot of time.
+Before I was switching back to my browser and recopying the command posted in lab 3.
+With this new shortcut I can just go up to the previous time I ran the command and copy it.
+The tab command is also very useful as it lets me auto complete the sentence.